 If requested by the Distributor, the Trader must give the Distributor a quote for any reasonable out of pocket expenses for supplying the information before the Trader supplies the information.

 The Distributor must pay the Trader’s GST invoice for supplying the information no later than the 20th of the month following the invoice date.

+For the avoidance of doubt, the Trader will not require any payment for the supply of any Consumption Data except as provided in this clause 4.

 Privacy Act

-The Distributor acknowledges and agrees that it must comply at all times with the Privacy Act 1993 to the extent it applies in relation to the Consumption Data.
+Each party acknowledges and agrees that it must comply at all times with the Privacy Act 1993 to the extent it applies in relation to the Consumption Data.

+The Trader must make any disclosures, and obtain any authorisations, needed under the Privacy Act 1993 to enable the Distributor to use the Consumption Data for the Permitted Purposes and Other Purposes.

 Confidentiality obligations